robert-dzikowski/ingenious.build/README.md

 It will run all tests in Chrome browser, test results will be in `results` directory, if test fails screenshots will be in `cypress\screenshots` directory.

+# Comments
+In real project I would use Gherkin syntax, in this case I would use cypress-cucumber-preprocessor library.